ace-design/JustificationDiagram/README.md

 If you want more information about worflows, please [go here](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions)

-## Example without realization and information
+## Example without realization and action
 Here's an example of a text file, the graph and the todo list it generates.